ctbepura/Airbnb-Seattle-data-science-project/README.md

 # Udacity_the-data-science-process
 My first submission for the Udacity Data science nanodegree assignment 1

-This project analyses the Seattle Airbnb data https://www.kaggle.com/airbnb/seattle/data with the purpose of answering the following three questions.
+**General overview and Motivation:** This project analyses the Seattle Airbnb data with the purpose of answering the following three questions.
 1. Does the number of amenities (e.g. heating, TV, wireless internet, washer, dryer etc) affect demand for 1 bed room types (as shown by availability).
 Is it worth investing in a lot of amenities to boost demand for a 1 bed?

 2. Do hosts categorised as superhosts generally receive higher review scores than hosts that are not superhosts?